ThorNolan/liri-node-app/README.md

   Command options:

-+ `node liri.js concert-this <artist/band name here>`: queries the Bands in Town API and returns upcoming concert information
++ `node liri.js concert-this "<artist/band name here>"`: queries the Bands in Town API and displays upcoming concert information

-+ `node liri.js spotify-this-song '<song name here>'`: queries the Spotify API and displays data about the song
++ `node liri.js spotify-this-song "<song name here>"`: queries the Spotify API and displays data about the song

-+ `node liri.js movie-this '<movie name here>'`: queries the OMDB API and displays data about the movie
++ `node liri.js movie-this "<movie name here>"`: queries the OMDB API and displays data about the movie

-+ `node liri.js do-what-it-says`: displays whatever's written on the random.txt file
++ `node liri.js do-what-it-says`: displays whatever's written in the random.txt file

 ## Technologies Used: